petr-motejlek/elk/README.md

 intermediate layers.
 The official Dockerfile's even go as far as to compile their own `curl`, because that leads to a smaller image :), but that felt too much out of the scope of this exercise.

-Even though I used Helm for the dependencies, I specifically did not use it for the main ELK stack, as it was not necessary to do that for this exercise.
-For production, I would do that.
-Similarly, for production, I would go for a 3+-node k8s cluster.
+For production, I would go for a 3+-node k8s cluster.
 I would also keep the registry elsewhere.
 And of course, the images for the ELK stack would be built elsewhere also.

 For TLS, I would probably use an Ingress resource type in Kubernetes.
 I did not end up using it here,